Troon-Technologies-LLC/TriQuetaSmartContract/docs/Technical_Document_TriQueta.md

-## Technical Summary and Code Documentation
+## Technical Summary and Code Documentation TriQueta Contract

+- In this documentation, we will go through the whole guidelines for creating and purchasing the drop.

 ## Instructions for creating Brand, Schema, Template and Mint Templates